Amplitude-Developer-Docs/amplitude-dev-center/includes/size/browser.md

 !!!info "SDK bundle size"
-    You can get the SDK bundle size by searching the package name with the version you are using in [bundle phobia](https://bundlephobia.com/).
+    Search for the package on [bundle phobia](https://bundlephobia.com/) to view its size and other details.